How to Get Your Child Help in School Without an Evaluation

 Ask if there are strategies that might help.
 Be sure to tell the teacher about anything that’s worked in the past.

 At the same time, try to be open to new ideas.
 It’s possible the teacher has already tried some strategies to help your child.
 If so, ask how they’ve been working.

 As you talk, the teacher may suggest having other school staff weigh in.
-Sometimes, people like guidance counselors or reading specialists can be helpful.
+Sometimes, people like guidance counselors or

 Some schools may have a team of teachers or an in-school program to help kids who are struggling.
 (This is often called an intervention team.)